Spatial Cox processes in an infinite-dimensional framework: Introduction

-This paper introduces a new class of spatial Cox processes, driven by a spatial functional random intensity.
-The corresponding conditional Poisson probability distribution is characterized as usually by one parameter.
-For a given spatial bounded set $B$ in the Borel $\sigma$--algebra $\mathcal{B}^{d}$ in $\mathbb{R}^{d},$ this parameter is defined by spatial integration over $B$ of the exponential values of the generalized log--intensity random field on a separable Hilbert space $\mathcal{H}.$ In the log--Gaussian case, the higher--order moments, defined from the $n$th--order product functional densities, are computed from the infinite--dimensional intensity, and the second--order product functional density.
-Under stationarity in space, we adopt a parametric framework in the spectral domain, in the estimation of this second--order summary functional statistics.
-Specifically, an infinite--dimensional version of Whittle spectral functional is introduced, based on the periodogram and spectral density operators.
-Our loss function to be minimized then measures, in terms of the bounded linear operator norm, the proximity of the empirical spatial functional correlation structure of the data, reflected by the periodogram operator, to the elements of the parametric spectral density operator family considered.
-Strong-consistency of the formulated parametric estimator of the second--order product density is proved.
+This paper introduces a new class of spatial Cox processes, driven by a Hilbert--valued random log--intensity.
+We consider the weak--sense definition of the functional values of the log--intensity.
+We refer the resulting generalized log--intensity random field model as the generalized log--risk process.
+The conditional marginal probability distributions of the associated counting random measure are Poisson distributed.
+As usual, in the log--Gaussian case, the spatial functional correlation structure of the random log--intensity characterizes higher order moments.
+Under stationarity in space, a parametric framework is adopted here in the spatial functional spectral domain.
+In the spirit of Whittle estimation methodology, second order summary functional statistics are then approximated in terms of a spectral functional, based on the periodogram and spectral density operators.
+Our loss function measures the proximity of the empirical spatial functional correlation structure of the data, reflected by the periodogram operator, and the elements of the parametric spectral density operator family tested.
+Strong-consistency of the formulated parametric estimator of the second order product density is proved.